Opinion: Companies Have A Duty To Defend Democracy

 America has long considered itself a beacon for democracy.
 But Donald Trump's presidency has badly damaged our nation's ability to defend democracy around the world.
 Many foreign leaders are now asking, who will fill the void?
 A survey we just conducted of 50 former American ambassadors, who served under both Democratic and Republican presidents, came back with an unexpected answer: corporations.

-The study, conducted by the Global Situation Room and Porter Novelli and publishing Tuesday, reveals that these diplomats believe issues related to democracy and elections are the No. 1 global risk that businesses need to be prepared to publicly address in the coming year.
+The study, conducted by firms the Global Situation Room and Porter Novelli and publishing Tuesday, reveals that these diplomats believe issues related to democracy and elections are the No. 1 global risk that businesses need to be prepared to publicly address in the coming year.
 That's a remarkable reflection on the state of the world.

-America's foreign aid is drying up, its moral standing has diminished and its adversaries seem to be on the ascent.
+America's foreign aid is drying up, its moral standing has diminished, and its adversaries seem to be on the ascent.
 Now, with growing dangers to democracy around the globe, some of our nation's most seasoned diplomats are pinning their hopes on boardrooms from New York to New Delhi.

 Racism ranked second in the risk survey, followed by disinformation, climate change and global health.